AHAAkumbom/equilo_app/README.md

-* [UI/UX testing] next we booked a Uer interface User experience testing session with some organization and individual and ask them to rate our design and idea using the words good, satisfactory,and excellent and our feedbacks where positive we also had some suggestion and modifiction proposals
+* [UI/UX testing] next we booked a Uer interface User experience testing session with some organization and individual and ask them to rate our design and idea using the words good, satisfactory,and excellent and our feedbacks where positive we also had some suggestion and modifiction proposals here is a link to the video prototype on vimeo:https://vimeo.com/602684154

 * [Coding..]
 Next the design resources where sent to our team of coders to be coded
 ![Welcome Screen](https://user-images.githubusercontent.com/44718084/130885970-2a04f380-f9a3-4187-a960-2caf72df6b3e.png)